tonyest/Prospress/readme.txt

 For those who can't wait to try a game changer, this beta is for you.
 Download, install & explore what you'll soon be able to do with WordPress, but please do so on a test site.

-If you'd prefer to wait for a stable release, we've made a special [demo site](http://demo.prospress.org/auctions/) for you.
+If you'd prefer to wait for a stable release, we've made a special [Demo Marketplace](http://demo.prospress.org/auctions/) for you.
 You can register, post auctions & make bids on some priceless paintings in the safety of a Prospress.org sandbox.

 = Features =